StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 In the provided context, there is no direct request to tell a joke.
 If asked for a joke, Winston may not have any to share as the text does not indicate his sense of humor.
 However, if pressed, he might attempt to oblige, but it is uncertain whether his response would be humorous or not.
 In summary, there is no indication in the context that a joke will be told.

+### Question = "will Chelsea win the Premier League again?"

+Based on the provided context, it is impossible to answer this question as it has nothing to do with the given material.
+Please provide additional information or clarify your question.
+However, in a curt manner using few words, I will state that predicting the outcome of sports events is beyond the scope of this conversation, and therefore, an answer cannot be given.

 # Steps Involved

 ## Flow Chart